 Limit(s) on Set(s) of Services.
-There is a limit on the maximum dollar amount of waiver services that is authorized for one or more sets of services offered under the waiver.
+There is a limit on the maximum dollar amount of waiver services that is

 Furnish the information specified above.
 Prospective Individual Budget Amount.
-There is a limit on the maximum dollar amount of waiver services authorized for each specific participant.
-Furnish the information specified above.

-Budget Limits by Level of Support.
+There is a limit on the maximum dollar amount of waiver service authorized for each specific participant.
+Furnish the information specified above. ces Budget Limits by Level of Support.
 Based on an assessment process and/or other factors, participants are assigned to funding levels that are limits on the maximum dollar amount of waiver services.
 Furnish the information specified above.

-Other Type of Limit.
-The State employs another type of limit.
+2 Other Type of Limit.
+The state employs another type of limit.
 Describe the limit and furnish the information specified above.